Zephanie Dimaranan: Career

+Early beginnings

+Prior to her participations in singing contests, Zephanie started her career as a child actress.

+Her first television appearance was in 2012, via GMA Network's Biritera, which she thought it was a singing contest, turned out to be a musical drama series and ended up getting a role.

+Later in 2013, Zephanie also played a minor role in a Christmas episode of ABS-CBN's fantasy anthology, Wansapanataym.

+Journey in singing contests; Championship in Idol Philippines
-In 2015, Zephanie started her career by joining the second season of The Voice Kids, where she was eliminated in the first week of the semifinals.

-In 2015, The Voice Kids Season 2 released their album, composed of twelve songs sung by the Semi-finalists including Zephanie with the songs Flashlight and Saan Darating Ang Umaga.
+In 2015, Zephanie joined the second season of The Voice Kids, where she was eliminated in the first week of the semifinals.
+The same year, The Voice Kids season 2 released their album, composed of twelve songs sung by the Semi-finalists including Zephanie with the songs Flashlight and Saan Darating Ang Umaga.

-Few years after, she started to do some cover songs on her YouTube Channel, one of which is 'Till I Met You, which had garnered more than a million hits since it was uploaded.
+Few years after, she started to do some cover songs on her YouTube channel, one of which is 'Till I Met You, which had garnered more than a million hits since it was uploaded.

-In 2018, she participated in the second season of Tawag ng Tanghalan, where she lost to Janine Berdin.
+In 2018, she participated in the second season of Tawag ng Tanghalan, where she lost against the eventual champion Janine Berdin.

-Idol Philippines

 In May 2019, her audition on Idol Philippines was aired and immediately hit a million views on YouTube.
 Since then, her performances in the said TV show was one of the most viewed performances.
 During the last part of the Final Showdown, the 3 finalists sung their original songs, which were also released on Spotify including her song Pangarap Kong Pangarap Mo composed by record producer Jonathan Manalo.
 On July 28, 2019, she was hailed as the first grand winner of Idol Philippines after garnering 100 percent of the votes, earning a ₱2,000,000 cash prize, along with an all-expense trip to Taiwan, a house and lot from Camella Homes, and a contract with Star Music.